 Generally, donation is used in fertility treatment because the recipient(s) are unable to achieve pregnancy using their own sperm, eggs or embryos (fertilized eggs).
 The sperm, egg or embryo donor may remain anonymous or may be known by the recipient, such as a family member, a friend or someone contacted through a third-party agency.

 Pregnancies achieved through donation or surrogacy can involve one or more assisted reproductive technologies, such as IVF.

 Traditional surrogacy uses the surrogate’s own eggs and involves artificial insemination.
-A child born through traditional surrogacy will be genetically related to the surrogate, and therefore traditional surrogacy is rarely used in today’s assisted reproduction.
+A child born through traditional surrogacy will be genetically related to the surrogate.

 Sperm donation refers to sperm that is donated by a man who is not the recipient’s partner.
 Donated sperm is either used in artificial insemination (sperm placed into the female recipient’s uterus) or is combined with female eggs outside of the body in a lab during IVF.
 Fertility specialists will evaluate the sperm donor for health, mental health and genetic makeup, then freeze and store it for later use.

 Egg donation involves a woman donating her eggs to another woman or couple to be used in IVF to achieve a successful pregnancy.
 A donor can be known (such as a family member or close friend) or come through an egg donation agency.
 The donated eggs are combined with either the male partner’s sperm or donated sperm during IVF to make an embryo.
 The embryo(s) are then implanted into the uterus of the recipient mother.

 Although the medical risks are similar to those associated with IVF, surrogacy and donation also carry emotional and legal considerations for recipient parents, donors and surrogates related to genetic relationships and carrying a pregnancy.